flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 how to migrate certian `textScaleFactor` usages, or when it is going to take an extended period of time (for example, when the UI has to be redesigned), consider replacing `textScaleFactor` with `TextScaler.textScaleFactor` first.
-The `TextScaler.textScaleFactor` getter is added for backward compatibility during the migration process and is expected to have a longer lifetime than other `textScaleFactor` deprecations.
+The `TextScaler.textScaleFactor` getter was added for backward compatibility during the migration process and is expected to have a longer lifetime than other `textScaleFactor` deprecations.